notch8/viva/README.md

 - Install Cypress (e.g. `yarn install`)
 - Update [./cypress.config.js](./cypress.config.js); replacing `baseUrl: 'http://web:3000'` with `baseUrl: 'http://viva.test'`.
 (This is done because you'll be running Cypress against your machines environment instead of within the docker ecosystem)
 - `yarn cypress:run` to run the e2e tests.
-- `yarn cypress:run --components` to run the component tests.
+- `yarn cypress:run --component` to run the component tests.

 _Note: You cannot run the Cypress tests within the `web` container because it does not, by design and intention, have the development dependencies necessary for Cypress._